minio/docs/source/reference/minio-mc-admin/mc-admin-accesskey-create.rst

 .. mc-cmd:: --description
    :optional:

-   Add a description for the service account.
+   Add a description for the access key.
-   For example, you might specify the reason the service account exists.
+   For example, you might specify the reason the access key exists.

 .. mc-cmd:: --expiry
    :optional:

-   Set an expiration date for the service account.
+   Set an expiration date for the access key.
    The date must be in the future.
    You may not set an expiration date that has already passed.